 Look at the all of these pictures of resulting water from detox foot baths.
-Each person’s detox foot bath results would not look so different from the ones that do not have feet in the water if the equipment was not actually removing toxins from the person’s body!
-The equipment really is removing toxins.
+Now, notice how different the results are when there are feet in the water.
+Carefully compare the pictures with feet in the water to the control picture that does not have feet in the water.
+You would not see such a huge difference if the equipment was not actually removing toxins from the person’s body!
+Indeed, the equipment really is removing toxins.

 Ionic Detox Foot Bath Scam?
 Not According To The Research!

 No, the ionic detox foot bath is not a scam and the research proves it!
 Look at the “BEFORE” and “AFTER” pictures of the blood.
-The pictures to the left and right are part of independent research done to determine if our equipment actually interacts with the body.
+The pictures are part of independent research done to determine if our equipment actually works.
 In the “BEFORE” pictures, taken with a special camera that detects toxins as cloudiness, the cloudiness indicates the presence of toxins.
 The toxins in the blood (represented by cloudiness) are waiting to be taken into one of the cells (circles) to be broken down.

 Ionic Detox Foot Bath Scam?

 Not A Scam If The Toxins Really Are Gone

 Ionic Detox Foot Bath is Not a SCAM!
 The “After” picture has very little cloudiness.
 The ionic detox foot bath really has removed the toxins.
 That is why we call the process a total body cleanse!
 Look at the dark area outside the cells (circles).
 This is the blood that is no longer cloudy because our equipment has aided the body in the removal of the toxins that were present.
 It looks like the equipment rinsed the cells.
 The body released the toxins from both the cells and the blood.
 These toxins truly are what you see collecting around your ankles in the water of the ion foot bath.
 Since each person’s toxic load is different, the resulting detox water will be very different as you can see in the pictures at the top of this page.
 Yes, the independent research proves that toxins really are removed!